barrysir/stepmania-parsing-code/README.md

 ```
 Stepmania CMake scripts support MSVC, APPLE, and UNIX.

-I'm a newbie to CMake myself, and I'll write what I do to compile it which I'll put at the bottom of this readme to avoid clutter.
+More detailed info of how I compile it below.

 ## Usage